PaulMainwood/Workflow-on-Julia-with-Jupyter/README.md

 ## The basic setup

 I like JupyterLab as a place to mess about with snippets of code, and also to control larger packages.
 There are alternatives.
-I can't get on with the IDEs lik Juno (too slow and rigid), or Sublime Text 3 (setup with Julia is too terrifying).
+I can't get on with the IDEs lik Juno (too slow and rigid), or Sublime Text 3 (setup to work as an IDE is too terrifying).

 But to write functions and modules, I need an editor.
 For me Atom strikes the right balance.
 I yearn for a bit more snappiness, so maybe one day I will Sublime, but removing all the Juno rubbish makes Atom fast enough for my purposes.